Geometric framework to predict structure from function in neural networks: Accounting for noise

-Each \(\cE\)-error surface can be found exactly for feedforward networks.
-For illustrative purposes, assume that the target neuron responses satisfy \(0 < y_1 < y_2 < \cdots < y_\cP\).
-Then \(\mathcal{V}_0\) is an \(\mathcal{U}\)-dimensional linear subspace, and \(\mathcal{V}_0\) is a point in the \(\mathcal{P}\)-dimensional activity-constrained subspace.
+How does this geometry change as we allow error?
 For \(0<\cE<y_1\), we must have \(\w{y}_\mu > 0\) for all \(\mu\).
-Therefore, the nonlinearity is irrelevant, and \(\cE\)-error surfaces are spherical in the activity-constrained $\omega$-coordinates (Fig.~\ref{fig:transitions}Ai).
-However, once $\cE=y_1$ it becomes possible that \(\w{y}_1=0\), and suddenly a semi-infinite line of solutions appears with $\oa_1\leq 0$.
+Therefore, the nonlinearity is irrelevant, and \(\cE\)-error surfaces are spherical in the activity-constrained $\eta$-coordinates (Eq.~\ref{error}, Fig.~\ref{fig:transitions}Ai).
+However, once $\cE=y_1$ it becomes possible that \(\w{y}_1=0\), and suddenly a semi-infinite line of solutions appears with $\eta_1\leq 0$.
 As \(\cE\) further increases, this line dilates to a high-dimensional cylinder (Fig.~\ref{fig:transitions}Aii).
 A similar transition happens at $\cE=y_2$, whereafter two cylinders cap the sphere (Fig.~\ref{fig:transitions}Aiii).
 Things get more interesting as $\cE$ increases further because two transitions are possible.
 A third cylinder appears at $\cE'=y_{3}$.
-However, at $ \cE'' = \sqrt{(y_1)^2+(y_2)^2}$ it's possible for both \(\w{y}_1\) and \(\w{y}_2\) to be zero, and the two cylindrical axes merge into a semi-infinite hyperplane defined by $\oa_1 \le 0, \oa_2 \le 0$.
-Thus, when \(\cE' < \cE''\) the error surface grows to attach a third cylinder (Fig.~\ref{fig:transitions}Aiv), and when \(\cE'' < \cE'\) the error surface grows to attach a generalized cylinder with two cylindrical axes (Fig.~\ref{fig:transitions}Av).
+However, at $ \cE'' = \sqrt{(y_1)^2+(y_2)^2}$ it's possible for both \(\w{y}_1\) and \(\w{y}_2\) to be zero, and the two cylindrical axes merge into a semi-infinite hyperplane defined by $\eta_1 \le 0, \eta_2 \le 0$.
+Thus, when \(\cE' < \cE''\) the error surface grows to attach a third cylinder (Fig.~\ref{fig:transitions}Aiv), and when \(\cE'' < \cE'\) the two cylindrical surfaces merge to also include planar surfaces in between (Fig.~\ref{fig:transitions}Av).
 These topological transitions continue by adding new cylinders and merging existing ones, and the sequence is easily calculable from $\{y_\mu\}$.
-This geometry only approximates \(\cE\)-error surfaces for recurrent networks, but it will nevertheless prove useful.
+Note that we use the terminology ``topological transition'' to emphasize that the structure of the error surface changes discontinuously at these values of error.
+The geometric transitions we observe here also relate to topological changes in a formal mathematical sense.
+For instance, while there are no incontractible circles in Fig.~\ref{fig:transitions}A(ii), one develops as we transition to Fig.~\ref{fig:transitions}A(iii).

+In general, $y_\mu$ may also be zero or negative in the presence of noise.
+Whenever $y_\mu=0$, the $\mu^{th}$ response pattern generates a semi-constrained dimension in $\mathcal{V}_0$.
+On the other hand, if some response levels are negative, then there are no exact solutions at all.
+However, it becomes possible to find solutions when $\cE=\sqrt{\sum_{\{\mu|y_{\mu}<0\}}y_{\mu}^2}$, and each response pattern associated with a negative $y_\mu$ acts as a semi-constrained dimension in $\mathcal{V}_\cE$.
+As illustrated above, more semi-constrained dimensions open up as more error is allowed in each of these cases.